TerryCavanagh/diceymodgeons/README.md

 ### Licenses
 Source code is MIT licenced.
 See LICENSE.md

-Graphics are licenced by Distractionware Limited
+Graphics made for Dicey Dungeons by Marlowe Dobbe

 `return*.png` and `trashcanOpen*.png` are licenced by https://creativecommons.org/publicdomain/zero/1.0/